 The World Health Organization (WHO) in Geneva, Switzerland is the specialized agency within the United Nations (UN) that directs and coordinates international public health.
 In October 2004, WHO launched its Patient Safety program in an effort to coordinate, disseminate, and accelerate improvements worldwide in patient safety, which is a critical global healthcare issue.
-The program also provides a vehicle for international collaboration and action between Member States, the Secretariat, technical experts, and consumers, as well as professionals and industry groups.
-WHO Patient Safety delivers a number of programs covering topics such as safe childbirth checklist, safer primary care, education and training for patient safety, safe surgery, medication safety, patient, family and community engagement for safer health care, global patient safety network.
+WHO’s strategic objectives in the area of patient safety are to provide global leadership for patient safety and to harness knowledge, expertise and innovation to improve patient safety in health care settings.
+WHO’s unique convening role at the global level provides a vehicle for improving patient safety and managing risk in health care through international collaboration, engagement and coordinated action between Member States, institutions, technical experts, patients, civil society, industry, as well as development partners and other stakeholders.

-The Dates of this internship are May 15 - August 18.
+The Dates of this internship are approximately May 15 - August 18.

 On a scale from 0 (very independent) to 10 (very supervised), this internship will be about a 6.